landonma/datamanagement/index.md

 [Data Management Implementation Guidance Document](https://landonma.github.io/datamanagement/guidance-edit)
 [Github Repository](https://github.com/landonma/datamanagement)
 # How to Use This Repository
 This repository contains the tools necessary to create a data management implementation plan and a webpage for your project.
 We have created template and guidance documents to allow you to easily create a plan specific for your project.
 We also walk you through using Github to set up a Github Pages webpage.
-After completing the following steps contain links and instructions to help you through this process.
+The following steps contain links and instructions to help you through this process.
 After completing these steps you will have a data management plan and a working webpage for your research project.

 ## Set Up A Github Repository